Pleb5/satshoot/apps/bitcoin-troubleshoot/EVENT_STRUCTURE.md

 dependent on the User's ability to build a trustworthy follow list.

 ### QTS: Qualitative Thumb System
-The rating system used in Bitcoin Troubleshoot is based on [QTS](https://habla.news/u/arkinox@arkinox.tech/DLAfzJJpQDS4vj3wSleum).
+The rating system used in SatShoot is based on [QTS](https://habla.news/u/arkinox@arkinox.tech/DLAfzJJpQDS4vj3wSleum).
 This hopefully captures users' sentiments better than 'five-star' systems and allows for better overall UX around this feature.